 I never shy away from doing super touristy things.
 If I’m traveling somewhere I want to get the full experience.
 For me that usually means a happy medium of typical touristy spots and some lesser known local spots.

 The thing I don’t love about touristy spots is the crowds.
-It’s unrealistic to expect you’re going to have a super popular spot all to yourself, BUT with a few tips and tricks you can navigate your way around the masses of people.
+It’s unrealistic to expect you’re going to have a super popular spot all to yourself, BUT with a few tips and tricks you can easily beat the crowds in touristy spots.

 How to Beat the Crowds in Touristy Spots